hpc/pavilion2/STYLEGUIDE.md

 - If you need to raise an exception with information about a particular item, it may still be necessary to use a for loop.
     - However, using the custom function (see above) is a good choice.
+- Make use of functional utilities provided in `micro` module

 ## Keep __init__() methods minimal